thanos-io/thanos/docs/proposals-accepted/202304-query-path-tenancy.md

 If this is not clear already, provide the target audience for this change.
 -->

-Any team running Thanos in a multi-tenant environment.
+Any team running Thanos in a multi-tenant environment i.e, Monitoring-as-a-Service use cases.

 ## Non-Goals